hojberg/unison-money/README.md

 # unison-money

-A Small library to deal with Money in Unison
+A Small library for working with Money in Unison